perfectdarkmode1/perfectdarkmode1.github.io/content/tools/tmuxbook.md

 ![images/config/statusline1.png](images/image00123.jpeg){#d24e2613}
 :::

-The [status-style]{.cf .ic} option sets the foreground and background colors of the status line, as well as the style.
+The [status-style] option sets the foreground and background colors of the status line, as well as the style.
 Add the following line to your configuration to set the status line colors: